learn-the-web/topics/dom.md

 });
 ```

-*When naming variables in Javascript that contain jQuery objects and collections, it’s common convention to start their name with a `$`.*
+*When naming variables in JavaScript that contain jQuery objects and collections, it’s common convention to start their name with a `$`.*

 **Links**